Pehen-Ptah

 Pehen-Ptah (also read Ptah-Pehen and Ptahpehen) was an ancient Egyptian high official, sculptor and maker of vases during the 2nd Dynasty or early 3rd Dynasty.
-It is disputed as to who was the king reigning during Pehen-Ptah's time of officeship.
+It is not known for certain which king did Pehen-Ptah serve.

 Identity

 Pehen-Ptah is attested by four stone bowl inscriptions only.
 These were found in the underground storages beneath the Southern Gallery within king Djoser's pyramid necropolis at Saqqara.
 His name is of some interest to Egyptologists, because it is linked to the god Ptah.

 Titles

 As a high ranking official and priest, Pehen-Ptah bore several elite and pious titularies: